JrJessyLuo/multitab_qa_dmral/README.md

 # DMRAL

-This repository contains the code and benchmarks for the **DMRAL** framework, designed for numerical multi-table question answering (MTQA) in tabular data lakes.
+This repository contains the code and benchmarks for the **DMRAL** framework, designed for numerical multi-table question answering (MTQA) using tables in the wild.

 ---